Providing direct contact with the Holiday Home owner since 2003

 We love our pets too and we sometimes also ask the same question.
 Therefore we have put together below a selection of caravan owners in Cornwall who allow you to take your four legged friend on a holiday so they don't miss out.
 You can view all properties that allow pets on the advanced search tab at the top of the page and find some last minute bargains in the new pet friendly late deals section.

 We have also put together a short guide for anyone wishing to take their dog to some of Cornwall’s best beaches and included a list of some of the more dog friendly beaches that you may find useful.

-For more information about caravan holidays in Cornwall why not ask the caravan owners, they will be happy to help.
-See below for a list of pet friendly holiday homes.
+You can find our list of dog friendly caravans in our caravan holidays in Cornwall section. why not ask the caravan owners, they will be happy to help.

 Of course, the beaches below are only a few suggestions; Cornwall’s coastline boasts many beautiful beaches to explore and enjoy.
 For a more comprehensive list why not visit the beach guide